Copenhagen Science City co-creates start-up events with Biopeople

-The life science cluster Biopeople and Copenhagen Science City have now agreed to co-create an event series.
+The life science cluster Biopeople and Copenhagen Science City have now agreed to co-create a series of networking events for startups and entrepreneurs.
 The name of the series is “Brew Your Own”.
 The aim?
 To presents hacks, tips, tricks and inspiration for start-ups and for anyone dreaming of starting a business based on deep tech such as life science, biotech, Artificial Intelligence, nanoscience or similar.
+By Jes Andersen.

 New knowledge.
 New people